Grimmgork/label-generator/readme.md

 ## custom template syntax:

 the template describes the html-snippets wich get placed by each iteration.
+Each row in the Dataset corresponds to a Iteration.
+The values in each row are the parameters wich get inserted into the snippet.

 a minimal template looks like this:
 ```